Honey Eye Drops For Eye Health

 As for eye use, a honey eye mask can be concocted mixing honey with a variety of different options.
-It can be applied on the lids to soothe tired eyes and deal with those nasty wrinkles and dark circles around the eyes.
+It can be applied on the lids to soothe tired eye and deal with those nasty wrinkles and dark circles under eyes.

 An eye wash can also be made by dissolving honey in warm water.
 A honey eye wash can be used to relieve symptoms of dry eyes and treat the condition.

 According to the International Bee Research Association, honey is a better natural remedy for dry eyes compared to artificial tears.

 Probably a less common method of preparing honey is making an eye drop from it to cure certain eye diseases.
 But several studies have actually been conducted to prove the safety and efficacy of honey as treatment for certain eye conditions.

 The use of honey for the treatment of eye diseases has long been practiced since the ancient times.
 And as time goes, it was found that honey has antioxidant, antibacterial and anti-inflammatory properties that can be taken advantage of for its therapeutic benefits.